Why Are Nurses Important? 7 Ways Nurses Change Lives

 6. Nurses Manage Many Aspects of Patient Care

-Many people may not realize it, but nurses actually carry a lot of autonomy with patient care.
+Many may not realize it, but nurses carry plenty of autonomy when it comes to multiple aspects of patient care.
 Nurses lead many parts of the patient experience without direct oversight from doctors or other healthcare providers.
 For example, nurses manage:

 This list could go on and on, but the point is that nurses are in charge of myriad aspects of patient care.
 The community and the healthcare team trust nurses to be experts in their field.
-This is one of the reasons why having a BSN is so important.
-Having a well-educated nursing team means patients receive care from nurses who can provide safe and effective patient care plans.
+This is one of the reasons why having a BSN degree as a nurse is so important.
+Aside from increasing requirements for new nurses to have a baccalaureate degree, having a well-educated nursing team means patients will encounter nurses with safe and effective patient care plans.

 Why become a nurse?
 Learn the top six reasons why becoming a nurse is a great career decision.